 Located in western Europe, Belgium's capital city is Brussels and its principal rivers are the Meuse and the Schelde.
 Belgium is multilingual with Flemish-speaking Flanders in the north and French-speaking Wallonia in the south.
 Belgium is known for housing the international headquarters of the European Union and NATO.
 Travellers enjoy its medieval towns, beer, and Flemish renaissance architecture.
 The top tourist site is the Grand Place in Brussels.

-The South American country of Brazil covers nearly half the continent and is its largest nation.
+The South American country of Brasil covers nearly half the continent and is its largest nation.
 It stretches from the Amazon Basin in the north to the Iguaçu Falls in the south, which is the country's top tourist attraction.
 The capital is Brasília, and was formerly Rio de Janeiro with its famed Christ the Redeemer statue that sits atop Mt.
 Corcovado.
-Brazil is well-known for its annual carnival.
-Portuguese is the dominant language of Brazil.
+Brasil is well-known for its annual carnival.
+Portuguese is the dominant language of Brasil.

 Located in south-eastern Europe, Bulgaria has a mountainous interior with two mountain ranges and two great valleys, and it is situated on the Black Sea.
 The Maritsa is its major river, though the Danube also flows through Bulgaria.
 Its capital is Sofia and Bulgarian is the official language.
 While it is known for its beaches and churches, Bulgaria's top tourist site is the Nessebar Village, a major seaside resort.